Central Committee of the Chinese Communist Party: Early history

 During the early stages of the Cultural Revolution, the Central Committee essentially ceased to function; it was convened in August 1966 (11th Plenum of the 8th CC) to cement decisions already made by Mao on launching the Cultural Revolution.
 Mao faced some opposition at the 11th Plenum but ultimately most delegates were goaded into ratifying Mao's decisions.
 Many members were politically disgraced or purged thereafter.
 The committee was then convened again in October 1968 (12th Plenum) to ratify the decision to expel then head of state Liu Shaoqi from the Party.
 At the 12th plenum, less than half the members actually attended, as many had fallen victim to the Cultural Revolution.
 In a letter to Mao "evaluating" the members of the Central Committee at the time, Kang Sheng wrote that some 70% of CC members were considered "traitors, spies, or otherwise politically unreliable".
-The Central Committee membership at the 9th Party Congress in April 1969 was largely handpicked by Mao and a small group of radical allies.
+The Central Committee membership at the 9th National Congress in April 1969 was largely handpicked by Mao and a small group of radical allies.
 The decisions at the Congress were later deemed to be "wholly and absolutely wrong" by official party historians.